Institute for Trafficked, Exploited, and Missing Persons: Goals

 Victims of trafficking and exploitation are coerced through fear tactics, violence, and a lack of knowledge of the resources available to them.
 Rescue is only the first step.
 The goals of ITEMP are: protection, prevention, and, on a smaller scale, prosecution.
 Many of those rescued are at a very high risk of falling victim to trafficking or exploitation again.
 Long-term rehabilitation, including education and counseling, provides tools to resist being victimized in the future and requires significant funding to ensure its success.
 ITEMP and Nuestros Ahijados are dedicated to the complete rehabilitation of rescued persons regardless of the amount of time it takes.
 Children that enter the program at the age of six or seven will be taken through the program until the completion of their education, sometimes all the way through medical or law school.
-Such long-term commitment is rarely available and makes ITEMP an essential asset to the people it serves.

 Community cooperation

-While assisting victims is crucial, long-term solutions include educating the general public.
-Community cooperation is essential in the battle against modern slavery.
-ITEMP is currently coordinating an agreement between local hotels to refuse the rental of rooms to minors, or persons other than family members wishing to rent rooms with minors.
-Stories like Ana's (see below) are all too common, and must not be tolerated.

-Awareness on the part of the public creates intolerance of such atrocities being committed to those who can't, or don't know how to, defend themselves against exploitation.
-Many victims are unwilling to cooperate with authorities to prosecute traffickers because they still believe they are in danger, or do not wish to relive the terrible acts they've survived.
 ITEMP provides counseling and legal services to work with victims in the hopes of increasing prosecution of traffickers in Guatemala.
-ITEMP recognizes that trafficking in persons is a complex problem that requires multiple acts of intervention to eradicate exploitation of, and trafficking in persons.